-We then mature our shiraz for 2 years in a mix of a new, one, two and three year old mainly french and some american oak barrels (About 8%).
-Roughly an equal proportion of each barrel age, and about 8 to 10% is american oak.
-I use American oak barrels, as when they are carefully selected, they do lift and accentuate the spicy, peppery aromas and flavours in shiraz.
+We then mature our shiraz for 2 years in a mix of a new through to 6 year old barrels which are a mix of mainly french and roughly 10% american oak barrels.
+I use tight grained American oak barrels to lift and accentuate the spicy, peppery aromas and flavours in shiraz.

 Vegetables, fruit & herbs which match well: